Times Square: Notable landmarks

 One Astor Plaza (1515 Broadway) is the headquarters of Paramount Global.
-It replaced the Astor Hotel in 1972, when Times Square redevelopment plans allowed oversized office towers if they included new theatres.
+It replaced the Astor Hotel in 1972, when Times Square redevelopment plans allowed oversized office towers if they included new theaters.

 Times Square is a busy intersection of art and commerce, where scores of advertisements – electric, neon and illuminated signs and "zipper" news crawls – vie for viewers' attention.
 Notable examples include: